dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

-In other words, because the better artist can encode their message utilizing more obscure and hard-to-ascertain means and because it's necessary for the best art to fly under the radar, then the more proficient artists must necessarily choose between success and art.
+In other words, because the better artist can encode their message utilizing more obscure and hard-to-ascertain means and because it's necessary for the best art to lay low under the radar, then the more proficient artists must necessarily choose between success and art.
 Therefore, and quite often, mainstream success is at odds with artistic expression.
 This doesn't mean that mainstream artists aren't